U.S. Ambassador to the UN Agencies in Rome

 U.S. Ambassador to the United Nations Agencies in Rome, Italy

-Ambassador David Lane was nominated by President Barack Obama on April 16, 2012, to serve as United States Representative to the United Nations Agencies in Rome.
-The United States Senate confirmed Ambassador Lane on May 24, 2012.
+Ambassador David Lane was nominated by President Barack Obama to serve as the U.S. Representative to the United Nations Agencies for Food and Agriculture and confirmed by the U.S. Senate on May 24, 2012.